 interest and education in cultural and natural history.

 Temperate Rainforest Field Study Centre, constructed on a ridge overlooking the garden with views to the Pacific horizon, enables guests to stay over to appreciate and learn about these values.
 The facility offers a unique venue for overnight stays free of encountering fellow travellers.
-Seven cabins, a spacious fully-equipped kitchen, and over eighty linear feet of dining table ensure family and other ‘bubble groups’ comfortably gather while maintaining ‘social distance’.
+Seven cabins, a spacious fully-equipped kitchen, and over eighty linear feet of dining table ensure family and other groups can comfortably gather.

 Day visits from Tofino and Gold River also provide a way to experience this unique heritage.